-There are still a whole lot of voters who are undecided about davidphilipwho to pick in the Nov.
+There are still a whole lot of voters who are undecided about who to pick in the Nov.
 2 Miami Beach election.
 But among those who are, Mayor Philip Levine holds a tiny two point edge over opponent David Wieder.

 Except with Spanish speakers, who apparently prefer Wieder to the incumbent.